What night sweats ICD-10 codes can I use?

-If you’re looking for Night Sweats ICD codes, please note that there are no ICD-10 codes that mention night sweats in their names.
-That doesn’t mean there aren’t any, though!
+If you're looking for Night Sweats ICD-10 codes, please note that there are no ICD codes that mention night sweats in their names.
+That doesn't mean there aren't any, though!

-Night sweats are a kind of Generalized Hyperhidrosis (excessive sweating), and there’s an ICD-10 code specifically for that: R61 - Generalized hyperhidrosis.
+Night sweats are a type of generalized hyperhidrosis (excessive sweating), and there is an ICD-10-CM code specifically for this condition: R61 - Generalized hyperhidrosis.

-If you have a patient with night sweats, you can use this ICD-10 code.
-Do note that this code is not valid as a principal diagnosis because night sweats are a symptom of an underlying problem.
+If you have a patient experiencing night sweats, you can use the following ICD-10-CM diagnosis code.
+Do note that this code is not valid as a principal diagnosis because night sweats are symptoms of an underlying condition.

-Once you’ve identified the underlying problem, you must use an appropriate ICD-10 code as your principal diagnosis.
+Once you've identified the underlying condition, you must use an appropriate ICD-10 code as your principal diagnosis.

-As mentioned earlier, night sweats are a kind of generalized hyperhidrosis (excessive sweating).
-It’s sometimes referred to as nocturnal hyperhidrosis.
+As mentioned earlier, night sweats are a type of generalized hyperhidrosis (excessive sweating).
+It's sometimes referred to as nocturnal hyperhidrosis.

-This type of excessive sweating happens while a person sleeps, and they may wake up because it can soak and dampen the bedsheets and bedclothes.
+This type of excessive sweating occurs while a person sleeps, and they may wake up because it can soak and dampen the bed sheets and bedclothes.
 This can be annoying because a person will likely have to repeatedly change their bedsheets and bedclothes if the night sweats are constant.

-Night sweats are not harmful and could happen out of the blue (idiopathic night sweats), but they can indicate an underlying condition.
+Night sweats are not inherently harmful and can occur without apparent cause (idiopathic night sweats), but they can also indicate an underlying condition.
 Here are some underlying causes of night sweats:

 - Sleep apnea